 An acceptance letter is a college’s formal invitation for you to enroll in their programs as a student.
 Depending on the type of admission you applied for, letters will be delivered from December through April.
 Once received, you have the option to accept or decline the offer.

-Financial aid offer letters may look similar to an acceptance letter but differ in key points.
-Colleges will outline financial aid (if any) and a summary of the cost of attendance in an offer letter.
-Generally, an acceptance letter and an offer letter are sent together, though, in some cases, offer letters may be sent after acceptances.
-Offer letters are also called financial aid award letters.
+Financial aid offer letters may look similar to an acceptance letter, but differ in key points.
+Financial aid offer letters, also known as award letters, will outline financial aid (if any) and a summary of the cost of attendance.
+Generally, an acceptance letter and an offer letter are sent together.
+In some cases, though, offer letters may be sent after acceptances.

 Basic Definition of an Acceptance Letter

 Acceptance letters will generally contain the three following components: